finos/tracdap/README.md

 ## Documentation and Packages

-Documentation for TRAC D.A.P is available at [tracdap.finos.org](https://tracdap.finos.org).
+Documentation for TRAC D.A.P. is available at [tracdap.finos.org](https://tracdap.finos.org).

 The following packages are available: